coderefinery/snakemake_hackathon/content/Snakemake_intro.md

 ```

 Although it works, this solution has some problems:
-- How to quickly compute the results for the dataset from 2023?
+- How to quickly compute the results for a similar dataset from 2023?
 - How to only run the `stats.r` script for unfiltered data?
 - Have you noticed that I made a typo in the bash script and did not use transformed data for the `stats.r` script?
 - How to compute the results for all datasets available (there are 100 of them) using a computer with 20 cores?